roehr-lab/SymbolicCI/README.rst

 -----------
 Description
 -----------
 This program the generate the configurations state function using branching diagram for a given spin state based on $S^{2}$ and $S_{z}$ with a specific spin configuration of it's subsystem using branching diagram.
 The program allow the configuration of electrons to be distributed in set of spatial orbital.
-Evaluate the coupling $\langle \Psi \vert H \vert \Phi \rangle $
+Evaluate the coupling $\langle \Psi \vert H \vert \Phi \rangle $ from the derived electronic configuration of state.

 ------------